adisakshya/python-devops/back-to-basics/hello-flask/README.md

 Run the Docker container using the command shown below.

 ```
-$ docker run hello-flask
+$ docker run -d -p 5000:5000 hello-flask
 ```

-The application will be accessible at http://localhost:5000
+The application will be accessible at http://**docker-machine-ip**:5000